saaspegasus/pegasus-docs/src/content/docs/deployment/google-cloud-github-actions.md

 description: Guide to automate deployment to Google Cloud Run using GitHub Actions
 ---

-# Automating Deployment to Cloud Run using GitHub Actions

 __*The following guide was contributed by Daan Vielen, a member of the Pegasus community.
 Any questions or issues using it should be directed to the #deployment channel of the community Slack.*__